Routes and Consumer Groups

 priority | integer | no | 0 | Higher priority wins when multiple routes match |

-strip_path | boolean | no | false | Remove the matched prefix from the forwarded path |
+strip_path | boolean | no | false | Parsed and linted, but not applied by the live request handlers |

-upstream | string | no | — | Provider target ID to route to |
+upstream | string | no | — | Parsed and linted, but not used for live provider selection |

 chain | ChainEntry[] | no | — | Per-route policy chain (overrides global) |